fredhutchio/tfcb_2019/lectures/lecture09/directories/README.md

 what does this command do?
 (Remember you can use `pwd` to write out where you are.)

+First use `pwd` to print out your current directory, and save that location.
 Now try changing your directory to `/`.
 Take a look around.
 What do you see?

+Now go back to where you were before.

 ---